BlueGhostYi/BIGCF/README.md

   `python main.py --dataset tmall --epoch 150 --ssl_reg 0.2`

+The log folder provides training logs for reference.
+The results of a single experiment may differ slightly from those given in the paper because they were run several times and averaged in the experiment.

 ## Citation
 If you find this work is helpful to your research, please consider citing our paper:
 ```